Pfizer–BioNTech COVID-19 vaccine: Economics

-Pfizer reported revenue of US$154 million from the Pfizer–BioNTech COVID-19 vaccine in 2020, and $36 billion in 2021.
+Pfizer reported revenue of US$154 million from the Pfizer–BioNTech COVID-19 vaccine in 2020, $36 billion in 2021, and $11.220 billion in 2023.

 In July 2020, the vaccine development program Operation Warp Speed placed an advance order of US$1.95 billion with Pfizer to manufacture 100 million doses of a COVID-19 vaccine for use in the United States if the vaccine was shown to be safe and effective.
 By mid-December 2020, Pfizer had agreements to supply 300 million doses to the European Union, 120 million doses to Japan, 40 million doses (10 million before 2021) to the United Kingdom, 20 million doses to Canada, an unspecified number of doses to Singapore, and 34.4 million doses to Mexico.
 Fosun also has agreements to supply 10 million doses to Hong Kong and Macau.

+Pfizergate investigation

-Accounts of how Pfizer's got its way into a large deal to provide 1.8 billion doses of its vaccine to the European Union were described by the New York Times as "a striking alignment of political survival and corporate hustle".
+Accounts of how Pfizer's got its way into a large deal to provide 1.8 billion doses of its vaccine to the European Union were described by The New York Times as "a striking alignment of political survival and corporate hustle".
+Shots worth €4 billion were reportedly wasted before the deal was re-negotiated.
+In early 2023, Belgian prosecutors began investigating European Commission President Ursula von der Leyen and Pfizer CEO Albert Bourla.
+The case was taken over in 2024 by the European Public Prosecutor's Office citing "interference in public functions, destruction of SMS, corruption and conflict of interest."